apify/crawlee/README-new.md

 ### Recursively crawl a website using headless Chrome / Puppeteer

-Demonstrates how to recursively
+Demonstrates how to recursively TODO

-### Usage of key-value stores
+### Saving page screenshots into key-value store

 TODO

-### Create PDF snapshot of web page using Puppeteer and Apify Proxy
+### Launching Puppeteer with Apify Proxy

 TODO

-### Call another actor
+### Invoking another actor

 This example demonstrates how to call another actor on Apify cloud - in this case `apify/send-mail` to send an email.